Capital Markets Union: Making it easier for companies to enter and raise capital on public markets

 The second priority axis is an attempt to produce substantial results in the EU's long-term effort to promote integration through the CMU.
-It consists in strengthening access to public markets though a proposal to modernise the Prospectus Directive, a review of the regulatory barriers to SME admission on public markets and SME growth markets and the realisation of workshops and a review of EU corporate bond markets, focusing on market liquidity.
+It consists in strengthening access to public markets through a proposal to modernise the Prospectus Directive, a review of the regulatory barriers to SME admission on public markets and SME growth markets and the realisation of workshops and a review of EU corporate bond markets, focusing on market liquidity.
 In addition to that, the Commission wants to support equity financing by addressing debt-equity bias in national corporate tax systems.

 Investing for the long term, infrastructure and sustainable investment

 By investing for the long-term, the commission also expects that removing barriers to investment will promote sustainable investment generating infrastructure and financing climate related projects.
 For this reasoning, the proposals wants to support infrastructure investment by investment in infrastructure and the promotion of the European Long Term Investment Funds (ELTIF) and a review of the Capital Requirements Regulation (CRR), changes on infrastructure calibrations.
 Additional action to ensure consistency of EU financial services through the release of the rulebook providing for a single set of harmonised prudential rules for business to operate so that they can have easy access to the general conditions to operate at EU level.

 The support for sustainable investment is also a priority action that goes in line with objectives set in the commission's Green Deal.
 It entails introducing new legislation and setting a benchmark for companies to operate based on this model.
 Last but not least, the Commission aims at expanding opportunities for institutional investors and fund managers through an assessment of the prudential treatment of private equity and privately placed debt in Solvency II and Consultation on the main barriers to the cross-border distribution of investment funds.